 Employers have a duty to assess situations and avoid moving and handling activities if there is a risk of injury.
-If this is not possible, they must explore how the risk of injury can be reduced, as far as reasonably practicable.
+They must then reduce or remove the risk of injury as far as practically possible.
 This extends to everyday discomfort.
-If an employee has complained of pain, changes must be made to avoid or reduce their moving and handling activities.
-If, following monitoring, the changes are not working satisfactorily, other alternatives must be considered.

 Employees also have responsibilities for their own safety and for the safety of others when carrying out moving and handling activities.

 - Be reasonably responsible for their own, and their colleagues and clients, health and safety

 - Follow procedure and use equipment correctly

 TILEEO approach to assessment of risk

 This assessment method involves considering the following areas which make up the acronym TILEEO:

 Task – What does the activity involve?
 Will it involve twisting, bending, pushing or pulling?
 Will there be sudden movement, inadequate rest or recovery periods?
 Does it require more than one person?

 Individual – What is the physical condition of the individual?
 Are they pregnant, disabled, suffering from a health problem?
 Do they have the strength or height for the activity?
 Is specialist knowledge or training required?